COA announces accreditation actions

 For Immediate Release

-CHICAGO — The Committee on Accreditation (COA) of the American Library Association (ALA) announces accreditation actions taken at the 2011 ALA Annual Conference in New Orleans.
+CHICAGO — The Committee on Accreditation (COA) of the American Library Association (ALA) announces accreditation actions taken at the 2012 ALA Annual Conference in Anaheim, Calif.

 Continued accreditation status was granted to the following programs:

-- Master of Library and Information Science offered by the University of Denver.
+- Master of Library and Information Science offered by Louisiana State University.

-- Master of Library and Information Science offered by the University of Western Ontario.
+- Master of Library and Information Science offered by the University of Southern Mississippi.

-Continued accreditation status and release from conditional status was granted to the following program:
+Conditional accreditation status was granted to the following programs:

-- Master of Library and Information Studies offered by the University of North Carolina, Greensboro.
+- Master of Library Science offered by the University at Buffalo, SUNY.

-The next comprehensive review visit is scheduled to occur in 2018.
+A progress review visit is scheduled to occur in 2015.

-- Master of Information Studies offered by the University of Ottawa.
+- Master of Arts offered by the University of Missouri-Columbia.

-The first comprehensive review visit is scheduled to occur in 2013.
+The next comprehensive review visit is scheduled to occur in 2015.

 ALA accreditation indicates that the program has undergone a self-evaluation process, has been externally reviewed and meets the Standards for Accreditation of Master’s Programs in Library and Information Studies, established by COA and adopted by ALA Council.
 COA evaluates each program for conformity to the Standards, which address mission, goals and objectives; curriculum; faculty; students; administration and financial support; and physical resources and facilities.

-View the complete list of programs and degrees accredited by ALA.
+A complete list of programs and degrees accredited by ALA can be found on the ALA website.
 Individuals who would like more information about a particular program should contact the program.